netdata/netdata/collectors/systemd-journal.plugin/passive_journal_centralization_guide_no_encryption.md

 This page will guide you through creating a passive journal centralization setup without the use of encryption.

+Once you centralize your infrastructure logs to a server, Netdata will automatically detects all the logs from all servers and organize them in sources.
+With the setup described in this document, journal files are identified by the IPs of the clients sending the logs.
+Netdata will automatically do reverse DNS lookups to find the names of the server and name the sources on the dashboard accordingly.

 A _passive_ journal server waits for clients to push their metrics to it, so in this setup we will:

 1. configure `systemd-journal-remote` on the server, to listen for incoming connections.